It is time to talk about the in the room.

 The fact remains: we’ve got a registered Democrat backed by Republicans, running on a platform centered around fiscal conservatism (“going after fraud, waste, and abuse”), and who wants us to work nicely with the same Republicans who are unconstitutionally siphoning more than $200 M in tax dollars out of public schools who desperately need the funding, ripping impoverished Iowans off Medicaid and SNAP benefits, violating reproductive rights, and making it unsafe for transgender people to work or even live in Iowanthe list goes on and on.
 Although this should be seen a major red flag for Democrats, unfortunately many seem to have rose-colored glasses on when it comes to Rob’s campaign: he’s got a “D” next to his name, so no questions askedwe’re desperate to win an election: he’s in.

-“The Iowa GOP is already gearing up to dig into this issue, and they will use this glaring concern among Iowans in order to split Democrats, and turn people against the party post-caucus.
-We need to switch gears before it is too late.
-I want Rob to run as Auditor and back my campaign, so that together Democrats can run on a united front.”
+“The Iowa GOP is already gearing up to dig into this issue, and they will use this glaring concern among Iowans in order to split Democrats, and turn people against the party post-caucus.”

 Sondra Wilson

-For the Dems to actually win this election (and not “in name only”, as it would be if we win with Rob), we need to be firm with ultra-wealthy families like the Lauridsens, who have been meddling in our elections for years, and tell them, “We see what you are doing, object, and we do not consent to you gaming our elections.”
+Party loyalty is not the solution when it comes to finding our way out of this mess.
+Iowans need to be firm with ultra-wealthy families like the Lauridsens, who have been meddling in our elections for years, and tell them, “We see what you are doing, object, and we do not consent to you gaming our elections.”

 We need a Governor who will stand up for the rights, dignity, and respect of all for Iowansnot placate us into submission by telling us to roll onto our backs and have our bellies rubbed while our rights are being violated